bwc126/personal-site/README.md

 - ~~Style overlay.~~

+- Auto-rotate jumbotron image; change to first project of subject area when subject area button pressed

 - Include some quick "about me" info near my name/picture.

 - Visually indicate on mobile in an obvious way the jumbotron content (maybe a label).